HDFGroup/hdf5/README.md

 ![HDF5 release schedule](doc/img/release-schedule.png)

 HDF5 does not release on a regular schedule.
-Instead, releases are driven by new features and bugfixes, though we try to have at least one release of each maintenance branch per year.
+Instead, releases are driven by new features and bug fixes, though we try to have at least one release of each maintenance branch per year.
 Future HDF5 releases indicated on this schedule are tentative.